 Fast forward eight years to May 2018.
 I’m sat in my bedroom in my flat putting my hair up as usual and, for the first time, I notice a ton of pesky flyaway baby hair, all over my head.
 I head off out to meet my mum for lunch and a theatre trip, and it was her who made the connection more quickly than I did: it wasn’t just flyaway strands.
 It was brand new hair, growing back from where I’d lost it all those years ago.
 Gobsmacked was an absolute understatement.
 I even have a photo from that day where you can actually see it for yourself.
 I mean, ideally the new hair would grow downwards rather than horizontally like a mad scientist’s but alas, the world is not a wish-granting factory.

 I can’t sit here and definitively tell you what made my hair start growing back, but I CAN tell you what I’ve been doing to look after it as best as I can throughout these past few years.
-You’ll see that I’m making use of some affiliate links below, but the following are all things that I’ve either been prescribed or bought of my own accord throughout my experience, and found to help:
+You’ll see that I’m making use of some affiliate links below [AD – affiliate links marked with *], but the following are all things that I’ve either been prescribed or bought of my own accord throughout my experience, and found to help:

 I’ve been an anaemic, iron-deficient shell of a human being for most of my teen and adult life.
-A lack of red blood cells can have all kinds of effects on your body, hair loss due to reduced oxygen supply being one of them.
-Therefore, being prescribed Ferrous Fumarate (iron supplements) long-term rather than in short bursts until my levels dropped again can only have been a good thing.
+A lack of red blood cells can have all kinds of effects on your body, and hair loss due to reduced oxygen supply is one of them.
+Therefore, being prescribed Ferrous Fumarate (iron supplements) long-term rather than periodically in short bursts as and when my levels dropped again can only have been a good thing.
 Again, do consult a professional before doing this yourself.
 If you’re not under prescription, I’ve linked some from Amazon above, but you can also get them for much cheaper in your local supermarket.
 God bless the big Tesco.